undergrad-partner-school

 This school uses standardized test scores for admission.

-The most recent data indicate that the freshman retention rate for Texas State University is 80%.
+The most recent reported freshman retention rate for Texas State University is 80%.

 Contact Information